 1. Failure to include annual sales accomplishments: % to quota, rankings and/or awards.

-It’s critical to quantify and highlight your sales successes.
+It’s critical to quantify and highlight your sales successes with sales metrics.
 Otherwise you’re just another sales professional that worked at xyz, inc. Employers want to see numbers on your resume, not just words.
 For example,

 - “Grew business from $507k in 2010 to $1,053,000 in 2011”.